voostindie/vincents-productivity-suite-for-alfred/README.md

 1. Documents: everything I create myself (or collaborate on with others)
 2. Reference Material: all documents I get from others as reference or support material.

-By enabling the `alfred` plugin on top of the OmniFocus plugin, project files can be browsed inside the Reference Material directory.
+By enabling the Alfred plugin I can browse these directories through a global shortcut.

 The configuration looks as follows: